microsoft/everyonecancode/day1/Application/README.md

 For the change of adding the secret taking effect in the frontend we need to run our build pipeline again so that the process can pickup the newly created setting.

-- Navigate to Actions and select the pages workflow and rerun the workflow:
+- Navigate to the _Actions_ tab, select the pages workflow and rerun the workflow:

 ![Github Frontend Workflow](./images/RunWorkflowFrontend.png)